 If you’ve never had it before, avocado salsa is a perfect mix of guacamole and salsa verde.
 And if that wasn’t enough to draw you in, I don’t know what will be.
 This vibrant, creamy green dip is packed with flavor, made in a blender or food processor (so easy!), and tastes amazing on all kinds of delicious dishes.

 Since this is the perfect marriage of guacamole + salsa a lot of the ingredients overlap.
-Here’s what you need to make avocado salsa:
+Here are the simple ingredients you’ll need to get started:

 WHAT TO SERVE WITH AVOCADO SALSA

 Avocado salsa plays nice with basically anything that tastes good with guacamole or green salsa.
 So, we’re talking…

 - TACOS.
 Avocado Sala is dynamite on my Sweet Potato Black Bean Tacos or Famous Fish Tacos.
 (It’s also great on breakfast tacos…just sayin’…)

 - BURRITO BOWLS.
 Build a burrito bowl (all the yummy burrito fillings without the tortilla) with things like rice/cauliflower rice, beans, grilled chicken, beef carnitas, or sweet pork, then top with fresh goodies like lettuce, tomato, cilantro, and a hefty dollop of avocado salsa.